taarskog/crm-powerbi-viewer/pages/configuration.md

 ---
 layout: page
-title: Installation
+title: Configuration
-description: How to install crm-powerbi-viewer.
+description: How to add Power BI reports/tiles in Dynamics CRM.
 ---

 This is how you make it possible to show Power BI reports and tiles in your CRM Online installation.

-### First things

-You have of course already created a Power BI report or dashboard with tiles you want to embed into your Dynamics CRM instance?

-Also you need to verify that you have the proper rights to add an application to your Azure Active Directory (AAD).

 ### Let's get going